AkaneTendo25/musubi-tuner/docs/ltx_2.md

 | 1280x720 | 241 | 43.3 GB / 28.27 s | 61.8 GB / 32.95 s | 66.2 GB / 57.67 s | OOM (>80 GB) |
 ### Int8 Weight Training
 <sub>[↑ contents](#table-of-contents)</sub>

+> [!CAUTION]
+> **Experimental.** Storing trainable weights in int8 is a quantization-lossy training path that trades some output fidelity for a lower VRAM footprint, so it is not recommended for final-quality runs.
+Treat it as a VRAM-of-last-resort option for fitting full fine-tuning into ~24 GB, and train in bf16 when quality matters.

 `--int8_weights` (experimental) stores trainable `Linear` weights as int8 (symmetric, per-row or per-group scale) with no bf16 master; the optimizer updates the int8 storage in place via stochastic rounding, while forward/backward dequantize to bf16 for the GEMM.
 Requires `--fused_backward_pass` and a factored optimizer (Adafactor by default).
 With `--max_grad_norm 0` (gradient clipping off), short-context video-only training fits in roughly 21-23 GB: int8 storage roughly halves the trainable weight bytes, and without the global-norm clip the gradient buffer need not stay resident. `--max_grad_norm 1.0` keeps that buffer resident and raises peak VRAM.
 Validate save/resume on the target GPU before long runs.